 6 weeks - 7.5-10 hours of independent study per week 8 weeks - 6-7.5 hours of independent study per week Additional Details Subject/Course Level: Environ Sci, Policy, and Management/ Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Senior Thesis: Read Less [-] ESPM H196 Honors Research 4 Units Terms offered: Spring 2020, Spring 2019, Fall 2016 Supervised independent honors research specific to aspects of environmental science, policy, and management, followed by a written report to department.
+ESPM H196 Honors Research 4 Units Terms offered: Spring 2020, Spring 2019, Fall 2016 Supervised independent honors research specific to aspects of environmental science, policy, and management, followed by a written report to department.
 Submission of no more than 300 words required for approval.
-Honors Research: Read More [+] Rules & Requirements Prerequisites: Open only to upper division Environmental Science, Policy, and Management majors, 3.2 minimum GPA.
+Rules & Requirements Prerequisites: Open only to upper division Environmental Science, Policy, and Management majors, 3.2 minimum GPA.
 Eligibility restrictions related to GPA and unit accumulation Repeat rules: Course may be repeated for credit up to a total of 8 units.
 Hours & Format Fall and/or spring: 15 weeks - 4 hours of independent study per week Summer:

 6 weeks - 30 hours of independent study per week 8 weeks - 22.5 hours of independent study per week 10 weeks - 18 hours of independent study per week Additional Details Subject/Course Level: Environ Sci, Policy, and Management/ Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Honors Research: Read Less [-] ESPM 197 Field Study in Environmental Science, Policy, and Management 1 - 4 Units Terms offered: Summer 2024 First 6 Week Session, Spring 2023, Spring 2022 Supervised experience in off-campus organizations relevant to specific aspects of environmental science, policy, and management.
+ESPM 197 Field Study in Environmental Science, Policy, and Management 1 - 4 Units Terms offered: Summer 2025 10 Week Session, Spring 2023, Spring 2022 Supervised experience in off-campus organizations relevant to specific aspects of environmental science, policy, and management.
 Regular individual meetings with faculty sponsor and written reports required.
-Field Study in Environmental Science, Policy, and Management: Read More [+] Rules & Requirements Prerequisites: Upper division standing.
+Rules & Requirements Prerequisites: Upper division standing.
 Campus and departmental restrictions apply Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of fieldwork per week Summer:

 6 weeks - 1-9 hours of fieldwork per week 8 weeks - 1-7 hours of fieldwork per week Additional Details Subject/Course Level: Environ Sci, Policy, and Management/ Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-Field Study in Environmental Science, Policy, and Management: Read Less [-] ESPM 197FS Community Engagement in Agri-Food Systems 3 Units Terms offered: Spring 2024 The goal of this class is for you to directly apply the knowledge you have gained through your food and agriculture-related coursework in a real world setting.
+ESPM 197FS Community Engagement in Agri-Food Systems 3 Units Terms offered: Spring 2025, Spring 2024 The goal of this class is for you to directly apply the knowledge you have gained through your food and agriculture-related coursework in a real world setting.
 As such, the primary emphasis of the class is completing a 70-hour community-based internship with a food and agriculture organization, typically (but not exclusively) in the Bay Area.
 You may elect to participate in internships with an established community partner or an organization of your own choosing.
 Class time will be devoted to guiding and supporting your internship and will emphasize individual check-ins, group discussion, and activities designed to underscore the basic principles of community engagement.
-Community Engagement in Agri-Food Systems: Read More [+] Rules & Requirements Prerequisites: Food Systems Minor Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 5 hours of fieldwork per week Additional Details Subject/Course Level: Environ Sci, Policy, and Management/ Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
+Rules & Requirements Prerequisites: Food Systems Minor Hours & Format $\textbf{Fall and/or spring:} \ 15 \ weeks - 1 \ hour \ of \ lecture \ and \ 5 \ hours \ of \ fieldwork$ per week Additional Details Subject/Course Level: Environ Sci, Policy, and Management/ Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Alternative to final exam.
-Community Engagement in Agri-Food Systems: Read Less [-] ESPM 198 Directed Group Studies for Advanced Undergraduates 1 - 3 Units Terms offered: Spring 2024, Fall 2023, Spring 2023 Group study of special topics in environmental science, policy, and management that are not covered in depth in regular courses in the department.
-Directed Group Studies for Advanced Undergraduates: Read More [+] Rules & Requirements Prerequisites: Upper division standing; consent of instructor; campus and departmental restrictions apply Repeat rules: Course may be repeated for credit without restriction.
+ESPM 198 Directed Group Studies for Advanced Undergraduates 1 - 3 Units Terms offered: Spring 2025, Fall 2024, Spring 2024 Group study of special topics in environmental science, policy, and management that are not covered in depth in regular courses in the department.
+Rules & Requirements Prerequisites: Upper division standing; consent of instructor; campus and departmental restrictions apply Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of directed group study per week Summer: